 Since 1999, AFCIs have been thoroughly field-tested.
 Underwriters Laboratories, the National Association of State Fire Marshals (NASFM), the U.S. Consumer Product Safety Commission, and many other experts have found AFCIs to be reliable and effective.
 By eliminating a significant source of electrically related fires, future statistics will demonstrate a reduction in fires of electrical origin.

 Are AFCIs expensive?

-The cost of the enhanced protection is directly related to the size of the dwelling and the number of circuits installed.
-Current retail prices of AFCI-type circuit breakers at several national building supply chains are in the range of $35 to $40 per unit.
+The cost of the enhanced protection is directly related to the size of the dwelling, number of circuits installed, and the type of AFCI device used for protection.
+Current retail prices of AFCI type circuit breakers at several national building supply chains are in the range of $35 to $50 per unit, while receptacle type devices are in the range of $20 to $30.
+However, certain restrictions apply to the use of receptacle type AFCI devices.
 Even for larger homes with more circuits, the cost increase is insignificant compared to the total cost of the home, particularly when the increased level of safety is factored.

 Do AFCIs interfere with smoke alarms and appliances, and trip unnecessarily?

 AFCIs do not interfere with power supply reliability.
 These state-of-the-art devices identify problems that current circuit breakers are not designed to protect against, which can result in what appears to be an unexplained circuit breaker trip.
 By actually identifying these problems, residents are safer.

 What is the NEC?

 The NEC is the National Electrical Code.
 The NEC’s mission is to provide practical safeguards from the hazards that arise from using electricity.
 It is the most widely adopted safety code in the United States and the world, and it is the benchmark for safe electrical installations.
 The NEC is an evolving document, developed through an open consensus process.
 A new edition is issued every three years.